-- 15. Planning staff frequently hold meetings or have correspondence with applicants to give pre-application advice on their development ideas.
-Such advice will cover general planning policy applying to a site, technical design and other requirements and the likelihood of a development being acceptable.
-Such pre-application advice, however, it is given is on a confidential basis so as to encourage early contact with the Council which can assist in better planning proposals coming forward or ideas which have no hope of being acceptable in principle being abandoned at an early stage. - 16.
-These meetings or exchanges of correspondence are part of the normal planning process but are, and must be clearly stated to be, without prejudice to
+18. Planning staff frequently hold meetings or have correspondence with applicants to give pre-application advice on their development ideas.
+Such advice will cover general planning policy applicable to a site, technical design and other requirements and the likelihood of a development being acceptable.
+Such pre-

-- the professional recommendation of Planning staff to the Committee and the decision of the Committee when all information is before it. - 17.
+- application advice, is given is on a confidential basis so as to encourage early contact with the Council which can assist in better planning proposals coming forward or ideas which have no prospect of being acceptable being abandoned at an early stage. - 19.
+These meetings or exchanges of correspondence are part of the normal planning process but are, and must be clearly stated to be, without prejudice to the professional recommendation of Planning officers to the Committee and the decision of the Committee when all information is before it. - 20.
 All applicants are encouraged to carry out pre-application consultation with neighbours to try and resolve issues at an early stage.
 For larger schemes this may be a more formal public consultation.
-Where councillors attend such pre-application consultation meetings run by the potential applicant they should abide by the guidance in this Code.
-The expectation is that where councillors are invited to attend that the applicant invites all Ward Councillors. - 18.
-It is important that councillors do not give views to potential applicants either through pre-application consultations or other meetings that could be interpreted by them as giving planning advice and in turn taken as implied support for a proposal if those views are then followed. - 19.
+Where councillors attend such preapplication consultation meetings run by the applicant they should abide by the guidance in this Code.
+The expectation is that where councillors are invited to attend that the applicant invites all ward councillors. - 21.
+It is important that councillors do not give views to potential applicants either through pre-application consultations or other meetings that could be interpreted by them as giving planning advice and in turn taken as implied support for a proposal if those views are then followed. - 22.
 If a councillor wishes to arrange a meeting with planning staff for themselves and a small number of constituents about a planning application this will be arranged at the Council Offices.
-If requested to do so staff will try to attend meetings arranged by councillors with their constituents away from Knowle Green provided all Ward Councillors are invited to attend. - 20.
+If requested to do so staff will try to attend meetings arranged by councillors with their constituents away from Knowle Green provided all ward councillors are invited to attend. - 23.
 If attending public meetings arranged by local groups about a planning proposal the principles outlined above should be followed and, councillors of the Planning Committee should try to maintain an impartial role, listening to what is said but not expressing any opinion which could be construed as a final or fixed position.
 Planning Officers will not normally attend public meetings unless their attendance has been agreed by the Planning Development Manager and representatives of both the applicant and objector are given the opportunity to be present.
 Ward Councillors and the Chairman of the Planning Committee will be advised of any public meeting in relation to a planning issue or which Planning Officers have agreed to attend.